5 tips to set better money goals this year

 They say knowledge is power.
 So pick a few books, read a few chapters a week, and review what you have learned.
 You can even borrow audio books (for free!) using the National Library Board’s mobile app, and listen to them on the go.
 A better way to spend your commute?
 Now that’s a win in our books.

-But if books are too long, jump into articles and videos on DBS NAV to get up to speed with i) the basics, and ii) ways to level up your investment strategies.
-Financial jargon can be intimidating, but DBS NAV distils it to what you need to know, and makes the entire process easier.
+But if books are too long, jump into articles and videos on DBS Financial Planning to get up to speed with i) the basics, and ii) ways to level up your investment strategies.
+Financial jargon can be intimidating, but DBS Financial Planning distils it to what you need to know, and makes the entire process easier.

 Save better by: Taking action on your first investment